• Skip to primary navigation

 November 21, 2012 by Admin Leave a Comment

 Insanity rules, ok?
 Guest Post by Louisa Chesswas Harmonised workplace health and safety can be likened to a building.
-The legislation, regulations, codes of practice, standards and guidelines are … [Read more...] about Insanity rules, ok?
+The legislation, regulations, codes of practice, standards and guidelines are the bricks.
+The mortar tentatively holding it all together is the WHS practitioner who must somehow … [Read more...] about Insanity rules, ok?

 Filed Under: Workplace Safety Tagged With: harmonised workplace, Legislation, regulations, Safety Professional, WHS